agile-lab-dev/witboost-starter-kit/README.md

 | <img src="./docs/img/datafactory.png" width="60"> | Workload     | [Azure Data Factory Workload](https://github.com/agile-lab-dev/witboost-azure-datafactory-workload-template) | ETL - Azure Data Factory           | [Azure Data Factory Adapter](https://github.com/agile-lab-dev/witboost-azure-datafactory-specific-provisioner)            |                                                                                                                                          |

+### Templates Gallery

+Looking to build your own template?
+Check out the [Templates Gallery](https://github.com/agile-lab-dev/witboost-templates-gallery), which contains howtos and practical examples to kickstart the process.

-### Other integrations
+## Other Integrations

-In this section you can find a gallery of possible integrations.
-They are not production ready as others, but are in any way a good starting point to address specific use cases and to understand the Witboost possibilities
+In this section you can find a list of possible integrations.
+They are not as production ready as the ones above, but are in any way a good starting point to address specific use cases and to understand Witboost capabilities.

 | Tech                                            | Kind         | Project                                                                             | Scope                     | Supported components | Notes                              |
 |-------------------------------------------------|--------------|-------------------------------------------------------------------------------------|---------------------------|----------------------|------------------------------------|